starfederation/datastar-restructure-interim/code/go/site/static/md/examples/fetch_indicator.md

 The `data-fetch-indicator` attribute is used to specify the elements that should be made visible when the fetch request is in progress.
 The value of the attribute is a CSS selector that can represent multiple elements.
 The same `data-fetch-indicator` selector can be used by different elements at the same time.

-The `$$isFetching("#ind")` action returns a computed value that allows you to easily react to the state of the indicator.
+The `@isFetching("#ind")` action returns a computed value that allows you to easily react to the state of the indicator.

 **Note:** The contents of the `data-fetch-indicator` is an expression.
 In this case, the expression is a string literal, hence the single quotes around the CSS selector.